Prescription Oral Antifungals for Athlete's Foot

 Tell your doctor about other medicines you are taking.
 Some medicines are not safe to take together with oral antifungals.

 Do not drink alcohol while taking oral antifungals.
 Some forms of these medicines can cause or contribute to liver problems, which alcohol can make worse.
-During oral antifungal treatment, you may need to have blood tests to check your liver and kidney function.

 If you use an antacid, wait at least 2 hours before taking ketoconazole.
 Antacids reduce ketoconazole absorption from the stomach into the bloodstream.